 Next, multiply the number you got above by your average inventory demand per day.
 This number is your reorder point!

-When a SKU’s stock level drops down to the predetermined reorder point, you’ll need to trigger an alert so that your inventory planner is aware and can create a purchase order.
+When a SKU’s stock level drops down to the predetermined reorder point, you’ll need to trigger an alert so that your inventory planner is aware and can create a purchase order (using the reorder quantity formula).

 Best practices for inventory forecasting